Overt DIP

-Identifying GDM
+Identifying and diagnosing GDM

 Identifying women at risk of GDM, or who have previously undetected hyperglycaemia, enables the GP to advise women appropriately on risk minimisation and provide support and treatment.
 Hyperglycaemia is increasing in pregnancy parallel to rising rates of diabetes and obesity.
 Of women giving birth in 2015–16, approximately 15% were diagnosed with GDM.13